nas5w/typeofnan-javascript-quizzes/content/questions/delete-object-properties/index.md

 ---
-title: Deleting properties from an object
+title: Deleting Properties from an Object
 tags:
   - object
 order: 33